telefonicaid/thinkingcity/docs/topics/bigdata_streaming_mongodb.md

 This document presents a step-by-step guide to creating Python-based data analysis tasks in MongoDB, simulating a word count example previously implemented with Hadoop Streaming.

 # Setup
 **IMPORTANT NOTE**: As an integrator, remember replacing the `admin` user appearing in the tutorial by your own user.
+Also replace `mongodb://localhost:27017` by the actual MongoDB connection string corresponding to your environment.

 ## Python code
 You will need two Python scripts: one to insert sample data into MongoDB, and another to perform word count analysis using the aggregation pipeline.